canonical/ubuntu-for-developers-docs/docs/howto/java-use.md

     mvn -Dmaven.compiler.release=8 package
     ```

     Notice: -Dmaven.compiler.release=8.
-Maven quickstart generates a project that targets Java 7 that is no longer supported by Java 21 LTS release.
-The project target can be changed by updating `maven.compiler.target` and `maven.compiler.source` properties in `pom.xml`
+Maven quickstart generates a project that targets Java 7 which is no longer supported by the Java 21 LTS release.
+The project target can be changed by updating the `maven.compiler.target` and `maven.compiler.source` properties in `pom.xml`

-    This builds and runs unit test.
+    This builds and runs unit tests.

     Run the application: